Updated 7/18/25

 KWAX Classical Oregon, a self-supporting service of the University of Oregon, is a non-commercial, public radio station that has served as a cornerstone of classical radio in Oregon for more than 50 years.

-On June 12, 2025, the House of Representatives narrowly approved legislation to take back two years of federal funding for public media outlets in a recissions package.
+On June 12, 2025, the House of Representatives narrowly approved legislation to take back two years of federal funding for public media outlets in a rescissions package.

 How does federal funding support KWAX?